Important KPIs to Track for Your Early Childhood Education Business

 • Leads to New Student Percentage

-• Overtime + Contractor Expenses Per Month
+• Overtime and Contractor Expenses Per Month

 • Unnecessary Expenses Per Month